California HFC Regulation May Include GWP Limits

 CARB provides two ways to make such target calculations: 1) Greenhouse Gas Potential Reduction, or 2) Weighted-Average GWP Reduction.

-In the public workshop, CARB mentioned that these proposed rules were developed by CARB and refrigeration stakeholders, including major supermarkets and organizations like the NASRC.
+In the public workshop, CARB mentioned that these proposed rules were developed by CARB and refrigeration stakeholders interested in corporate sustainability, including major supermarkets and organizations like the NASRC.

 Ensure Management of High-GWP Refrigerants